SimJunYou/CS2113T-TP-UG/UG.md

 `add -t <task_name> [-by <deadline>]`

 **Example Usage:**
-Let’s say you have a task `read chapter 1`.
+Let’s say you have a task to "read Chapter 1".
 To add a task into ra.VI:
-1. Type `add -t`, followed by your task name, `read chapter 1`.
+1. Type `add -t`, followed by your task name, `read Chapter 1`.
-2. The full command would be `add -t read chapter 1`.
+2. The full command would be `add -t read Chapter 1`.
 3. Then, simply press the Enter key to execute it.

 Now, let’s say you have to add a deadline `30-12-2020 1800` (i.e. 30th of December 2020, 6pm).
 1. You can add this optional deadline to the task by adding `-by`, followed by the deadline for your task, but don’t forget to press enter to execute!
-2. The full command would be `add -t read chapter 1 -by 30-12-2020 1800`.
+2. The full command would be `add -t read Chapter 1 -by 30-12-2020 1800`.

 **Outcome:**
 ra.VI will display the message saying that your task has been added successfully!
 What you would expect to see is shown below.